Research Paper By Frosina Mitrovska

 (Personal Development Coach, NETHERLANDS)

-This paper doesn’t aim to compare the travel consulting role with that one of coaching as two exact disciplines.
 People go to coaching because they want to find answers and change something in their lives.
-Even though travelling can be one of the tools people use in order to find answers, to disconnect from their daily lives, to find out something new about the world and themselves, yet, this paper recognizes fully that these are not the same disciplines.
+Travelling can be one of the tools people use in order to find answers, to disconnect from their daily lives, to find out something new about the world and themselves, yet, this paper recognizes fully that these are not the same disciplines.

 The purpose of the paper is to show the potential benefits when coaching skills are applied by travel consultants and specialists in their process of connecting and working with and for the clients.